Skip to content

 The configuration secret only contains MCP server entries for MCPServerRegistrations whose HTTPRoutes attach to the same listener.
 This ensures team isolation when multiple teams share a single Gateway with different listeners.

-After installation, you'll need to configure the gateway and connect your MCP servers:
+After installation, the controller automatically creates the HTTPRoute for gateway access.
+You can connect your MCP servers: